Mubashar-Bashir/Q-4-Generative-AI/Generative-AI/CustomGPT-01/Readme.md

 ### Description:
 GPTs (Generative Pre-trained Transformers) are a type of AI model developed by OpenAI that can understand and generate human-like text.
 They are based on transformer architecture and pre-trained on vast amounts of text data.
+Custom GPTS are a configurable, shareable chat experience available to ChatGPT plus subscribers.
+Custom GPTs were announced on November 6th, 2023 at their inaugural Dev Day event and the GPT Store was announced on January 10th, 2024.

+Picture of Custom GPT

+# Custom GPTs and AI Stacks

+## Custom GPTs Overview

+### What Makes Up a Custom GPT?

+Custom GPTs have several configurable properties via the GPT Editor:

+- **Name**
+- **Logo**
+- **Description**
+- **Custom Instructions**
+- **Conversation Starters** (max.
+4)
+- **Knowledge Retrieval**:
+  - Maximum 10 files
+  - Maximum 512MB per file
+- **Optional Access to OpenAI Capabilities**:
+  - Web Browsing
+  - DALL-E Image Generation
+  - Code Interpreter
+  - Actions (via OpenAPI specification)
+  - Authentication Setup (OAuth or Token-based)
+- **Privacy Policy URL** (for shared GPTs with Actions)
+- **Sharing Options**:
+  - Publish: Only you, Anyone with Link, Everyone
+  - Public, Shareable URL for non-private GPTs

+### Product Announcements Leading up to Custom GPTs

+1. **ChatGPT Plugins (March 23, 2023)**: Allowed ChatGPT to call REST API endpoints.
+2. **Code Interpreter (March 23, 2023)**: Enabled creation and running of scripts in a sandboxed Python interpreter.
+3. **Web Browser (March 23, 2023)**: Allowed ChatGPT to search the open web.
+4. **ChatGPT app for iOS (May 18, 2023)**: Native ChatGPT app for iOS and Android.
+5. **Custom Instructions (July 20, 2023)**: Allowed users to provide personal information and chatbot direction.
+6. **See, Hear and Speak (September 25, 2023)**: Powered by GPT-4V, Whisper, and Text-to-Speech.
+7. **DALL-E 3 (October 19, 2023)**: Integrated image generation model into ChatGPT.
+8. **Assistants API (November 6, 2023)**: Allowed developers to create assistants within their applications.
+9. **Actions (November 6, 2023)**: Simplified and renamed Plugins as Actions within GPTs.
+10. **Custom GPTs (November 6, 2023)**: Actions bundled into shareable, re-usable "chat templates".

+### Key Benefits of Custom GPTs

+- **Custom Instructions**: Available at the "chat template" level, allowing better context management and action calling.
+- **Sharable**: Can be private or shared via URL, driving discoverability.
+- **Easy to Start**: No coding experience required, includes a chatbot editor, and DALL-E can generate custom icons.
+- **Cost Model**: No additional cost for ChatGPT plus subscribers, with no escalating usage fees.

+### Key Risks of Custom GPTs

+- **Platform Risk**: Potential for OpenAI to adopt, ban, or abandon your features.
+- **Adversarial Prompting**: Prompt Injection remains a risk.
+- **No Moat**: Open-source models may catch up due to their task-specific accuracy and cost benefits.
+- **LLM Reliability**: Current autoregressive chatbots have reliability issues, including hallucinations and prompt injection.

+### Why Create a Custom GPT?

+Despite the risks, there are valuable opportunities:

+- **Task-specific, No-Code Custom GPT for Personal Use**: Tailored for specific problems.
+- **Retrieval Augmented Generation (RAG) Prototyping**: Quick and cost-effective prototyping.
+- **Focus Effort on Actions**: Creating value behind your API for future agent integration.
+- **Collect Users via Authentication**: Gather contact information of interested users.
+- **Plan an Open Source Migration**: Use platforms like [Dify.AI](https://github.com/langgenius/dify) for a future migration.
+- **Have Fun Learning Something New**: A valuable learning experience.

+## AI Stacks Overview

+### 1. Local AI Microservices Development Stack

+- **Components**: FastAPI, Docker, PostgreSQL, Kafka, SQLModel.
+- **Benefits**: High customization, control over data and processes.
+- **Use Cases**: Complex, integrated AI applications requiring robust backend support.

+### 2. Serverless with OpenAI APIs

+- **Components**: OpenAI APIs, Serverless Framework (e.g., AWS Lambda).
+- **Benefits**: Scalable, low maintenance, quick to deploy.
+- **Use Cases**: Chatbots, content generation, automated customer service.

+### 3. Custom AI Stack with PyTorch, Llama, and Kubernetes

+- **Components**: PyTorch for model training, Llama for efficient inference, Kubernetes for orchestration.
+- **Benefits**: High performance, scalable, customizable.
+- **Use Cases**: Advanced machine learning projects, large-scale AI deployments.

+### 4. OpenAI GPTs Stack with Conversational Interfaces

+- **Components**: OpenAI GPT, Custom Instructions, Knowledge Retrieval, Actions.
+- **Benefits**: Powerful conversational AI, easy customization, shareable.
+- **Use Cases**: Personal assistants, customer support, educational tools.

+### 5. The Rise of Agentic AI: A New Era of Intelligent Collaboration

+- **Description**: AI systems that can autonomously perform tasks and collaborate with humans.
+- **Benefits**: Increased efficiency, automation of complex tasks.
+- **Use Cases**: Virtual assistants, automated research, complex problem-solving.

+### 6. The Next Wave of AI: Humanoids and Physical AI

+- **Description**: AI integrated into robots and physical entities, mimicking human actions and interactions.
+- **Benefits**: Enhanced human-like interaction, physical task automation.
+- **Use Cases**: Robotics, healthcare, customer service.

+## Conversational User Interfaces (CUIs)

+### 1. What are Conversational User Interfaces (CUIs)?

+**Description**: Systems allowing interaction with digital services via natural language.

+**Features**:
+- Natural Language Processing (NLP)
+- Dialogue Management
+- Multi-modal Interaction
+- Personalization

+**Benefits**:
+- Ease of Use
+- Accessibility
+- Efficiency
+- Engagement

+**Use Cases**:
+- Customer Support
+- Virtual Assistants
+- E-commerce
+- Healthcare

+### 2. What are GPTs?
+Features and Use Cases of Custom GPTs

+**Description**: Generative Pre-trained Transformers for text generation and understanding.

+**Features**:
+- Custom Training
+- Natural Language Understanding
+- Content Generation
+- Adaptability

+**Use Cases**:
+- Content Creation
+- Customer Interaction
+- Education
+- Healthcare

+### 3. What is the Future of Conversational User Interfaces (CUIs)?

+**Trends**:
+- Advancements in AI
+- Integration with IoT
+- Emotional Intelligence
+- Multilingual Support
+- Personalization

+**Impact**:
+- Wider Adoption
+- Improved Accessibility
+- Enhanced User Experience
+- Innovation in Services

+### 4. OpenAI Custom GPT: A Platform for CUI

+**Description**: Platform for creating tailored conversational AI models.

+**Features**:
+- Customization
+- Scalability
+- Integration
+- Flexibility

+**Benefits**:
+- Enhanced Interaction
+- Cost Efficiency
+- Innovation
+- User Satisfaction

+### 5. Can Visual Elements within CUIs be Interactive?

+**Description**: Yes, visual elements can enhance interactions.

+**Examples**:
+- Interactive Buttons
+- Rich Media
+- Forms and Inputs
+- Charts and Graphs

+**Benefits**:
+- Enhanced Engagement
+- Improved Clarity
+- User Control
+- Aesthetic Appeal

+By leveraging these features and capabilities, CUIs offer dynamic and effective user interactions, making technology more accessible and enjoyable to use.

 ### Features of Custom GPTs:
 - **Custom Training**: Tailored to specific datasets and applications.